 One of the biggest misconceptions is that you save money by not using a buyer’s agent when you are dealing with new home construction.
 In most cases, builders have added the X% amount of commissions into the deal.
 It is already a cost of doing business for the builder.
 So if you don’t have a buyer’s agent with you, the selling agent(s) are paid the entire X%.
 (There are a few exceptions)

-Just like in residential resale, you are most often better off with a buyer’s agent to negotiate on your behalf when dealing with new home construction.
+Just like in residential resale, you are most often better off with a buyer’s agent in new home construction to negotiate on your behalf.
 Instead of negotiating with a homeowner, you are negotiating with a builder or their staff member.
 They also represents the best interest of the builder.

 😌Bottom line: it’s always best to have representation!